 Personalization: Custom engravings honor their personality

 Beloved feathered companions deserve respectful memorials.
+Bird urns are appropriately sized for smaller pets.

-Size: 0.5β5 lbs = 5β15 cubic inches
+Size: 0.5–5 lbs = 5–15 cubic inches

 Style: Small keepsake urns or bird-shaped figurines